GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/07.361-370/02.The-Word/docs.md

 ---
+title: |
-title: 362.
-The Word
+    362. The Word - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 362.
+The Word.
+A glory in the word we find When grace restores our sight; But sin has darkened all the mind, And vail'd the heav'nly light.
+And vail'd the heav'nly light.
+    keywords:  |
-    keywords: Christ in Song, The Word, A glory in the word we find,
+        Christ in Song, adventhymnals, advent hymnals, The Word, A glory in the word we find.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 362. THE WORD
+####  Christ in Song,

 ```txt
 1.